Tire

 Assorted new automotive road tires, showing a variety of tread patterns.

 Tractor tires have substantial ribs and voids for traction in soft terrain.

 A tire (North American English) or tyre (Commonwealth English) is a ring-shaped component that surrounds a wheel's rim to transfer a vehicle's load from the axle through the wheel to the ground and to provide traction on the surface over which the wheel travels.
 Most tires, such as those for automobiles and bicycles, are pneumatically inflated structures, providing a flexible cushion that absorbs shock as the tire rolls over rough features on the surface.
 Tires provide a footprint, called a contact patch, designed to match the vehicle's weight and the bearing on the surface that it rolls over by exerting a pressure that will avoid deforming the surface.

 The materials of modern pneumatic tires are synthetic rubber, natural rubber, fabric, and wire, along with carbon black and other chemical compounds.
 They consist of a tread and a body.
 The tread provides traction while the body provides containment for a quantity of compressed air.
 Before rubber was developed, tires were metal bands fitted around wooden wheels to hold the wheel together under load and to prevent wear and tear.
 Early rubber tires were solid (not pneumatic).
 Pneumatic tires are used on many vehicles, including cars, bicycles, motorcycles, buses, trucks, heavy equipment, and aircraft.
 Metal tires are used on locomotives and railcars, and solid rubber (or other polymers) tires are also used in various non-automotive applications, such as casters, carts, lawnmowers, and wheelbarrows.

 Unmaintained tires can lead to severe hazards for vehicles and people, ranging from flat tires making the vehicle inoperable to blowouts, where tires explode during operation and possibly damage vehicles and injure people.
 The manufacture of tires is often highly regulated for this reason.
 Because of the widespread use of tires for motor vehicles, tire waste is a substantial portion of global waste.
 There is a need for tire recycling through mechanical recycling and reuse, such as for crumb rubber and other tire-derived aggregate, and pyrolysis for chemical reuse, such as for tire-derived fuel.
 If not recycled properly or burned, waste tires release toxic chemicals into the environment.
-Moreover, the regular use of tires produces micro-plastic particles that contain these chemicals that both enter the environment and affect human health.
+Moreover, the regular use of tires produces micro-plastic particles that contain these chemicals, which enter the environment and elevate risk of damage to human health.